-Based on the existing data and read-across 1,2-dimethoxybenzene (CAS # 91-16-7), p-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on the existing data, 1,2-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.

 10.1.4.1.
 Risk assessment.
-Limited skin sensitization studies are available for p-dimethoxybenzene.
-Based on the existing data and read-across 1,2-dimethoxybenzene (CAS # 91-16-7; see Section V), p-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.
-The chemical structure of these materials indicate that they would not be expected to react with skin proteins (Toxtree 2.6.13; OECD toolbox v3.4).
-In a murine local lymph node assay, read-across material 1,2-dimethoxybenzene was found to be negative up to maximum tested concentration of 100% which resulted in a Stimulation Index (SI) of 1.70 (ECHA dossier accessed 10/31/17).
-In a human maximization test, no skin sensitization reactions were observed with p-dimethoxybenzene (RIFM, 1973).
+Based on the existing data, 1,2-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.
+The chemical structure of this material indicates that it would not be expected to react with skin proteins (Toxtree 2.6.13; OECD toolbox v3.4).
+In a murine local lymph node assay, 1,2-dimethoxybenzene was found to be negative up to maximum tested concentration of 100% which resulted in a Stimulation Index (SI) of 1.70 (ECHA, 2013).

-Based on weight of evidence from structural analysis, animal and human studies, and read-across to 1,2-dimethoxybenzene, p-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on weight of evidence from structural analysis and animal studies, 1,2-dimethoxybenzene does not present a safety concern for skin sensitization under the current, declared levels of use.